matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 Explain K-Means Clustering Algorithm and its Limitations.
 ```

+K-Means is a grouping method that organizes similar data points into clusters.
+It works by repeatedly assigning points to clusters based on their similarity
+and updating the cluster centers until convergence.
+It is often used for tasks
+like customer segmentation or image compression; however, K-Means has drawbacks,
+for it assumes clusters are round-shaped and of similar size, making it less
+effective with elongated or unevenly sized clusters.
+It requires knowing the
+number of clusters beforehand, is sensitive to initial conditions, and struggles
+with outliers.
+These limitations should be considered when using K-Means for
+clustering tasks.

 ## 17

 ```md
 Explain SVM and what are slack variables in SVM?
 ```

+SVM (Support Vector Machine) is a machine learning algorithm used for
+classification and regression tasks.
+It works by finding the optimal hyperplane
+that best separates different classes in a dataset, maximizing the margin
+between them.

+Slack variables in SVM are introduced to handle cases where a clean separation
+between classes is not possible.
+In real-world scenarios, data points may not
+always fall neatly on one side of the decision boundary.
+Slack variables allow
+for some misclassification by assigning a penalty for data points that fall on
+the wrong side or within the margin.
+They help SVM find a balance between
+achieving a broader margin and allowing for a certain degree of classification
+error, making the model more flexible in handling complex datasets.

 ## 18